YngCwDev/taskTracker/README.md

 ### 🔒 **User Management**
 - **Create Accounts**: Register with a username and password.
 - **Login/Logout**: Securely log in to manage your tasks.
-- **User Data Storage**: Each user has a dedicated JSON file to store their tasks.
+- **User Data Storage**: Each user has a dedicated CSV file to store their tasks.

 ### ✅ **Task Management**
 - **Create Tasks**: Add new tasks with descriptions.